uru2/google-drive-upload/README.md

     Overwrite the files with the same name, if present in the root folder/input folder, also works with recursive folders and single/multiple files.

     Note: If you use this flag along with -d/--skip-duplicates, the skip duplicates flag is preferred.

     ---

+-   <strong>-desc | --description | --description-all 'description'</strong>

+    Specify description for the given file.

+    To use the respective metadata of a file, below is the format:

+    File name ( fullname ): %f
+    Size: %s
+    Mime Type: %m

+    Now to actually use it: `--description 'Filename: %f, Size: %s, Mime: %m'`

+    Note: For files inside folders, use `--description-all` flag.

+    ---